yulizhou/leetcode-exercise/README.md

 ## 532. K-diff Pairs in an Array
 Since it's a counting problem, we consider using a hash table.
 Basically we record the frequency of each element.
 Then we try to find out if the element plus k is also in the hash table.

+## 551. Student Attendance Record I
+The logic of this problem is very simple.
+There are many ways to do it.
+The solution here uses some string functions.

 ## 557. Reverse Words in a String III
 There is a way to solve this with `reverse()` and `stringstream`.
 But it's not hard to only use simple string tools.
 Basically we just maintain two pointers, one for the start of a word and one for the end of a word.
 Then we find each word and swap to reverse characters.